opnfv/qtip/docs/userguide/_01-compute.rst

 OpenSSL Speed can be used to benchmark compute performance of a machine.
 In QTIP, two OpenSSL Speed benchmarks are incorporated:
 1. RSA signatunes/sec signed by a machine
-2. AES 128-bit encnyption throught for a machine for cipher block sizes
+2. AES 128-bit encryption throughput for a machine for cipher block sizes

 References: